 3. It Feels Safer

 This is not to say that it’s okay for teenagers to stay out late!
-I’m just making a point of how living in the province feels safer than living in the city where there’s a lot of bad types lurking around.
+I’m just making a point of how living in the province feels safer than living in the city where there are a lot of bad types lurking around.
 Perhaps, it’s because people know everyone and they try to look out for each other in the province.